fdazen/fda-documentation/general.md

  ![](84.png]({{site.baseurl}}/images/84.png)

  **Note**: it is currently impossible to erase a field.
-If you do not wish to have a field showing in your folios, you will simply need to make it inactive.
+If you do not wish to have a field showing in your folios, you will simply need to make it **Inactive**.

  - For any field, select whether the field is required by checking/unchecking the box under column _Required_: